PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 </table>
 </div>

-### Session recording
+### Session replays

-Session recording is an essential tool for understanding how people use your product, especially for [early-stage companies](/blog/early-stage-analytics) searching for product-market fit.
+Session replays are an essential tool for understanding how people use your product, especially for [early-stage companies](/blog/early-stage-analytics) searching for product-market fit.
 Both Heap and PostHog offer session recording, though Heap's version is quite limited at present.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">